-- Session Five – Transitional care strategies and the social burden of cystinosis (including research on the psycho-social aspects of rare genetic diseases and chronic illness in children, adolescents and young adults, and service user engagement in health care to inform policy and practice and new multi-disciplinary approaches to rare disease healthcare)
+- Session Five – Transitional care strategies and the social impact of cystinosis (including research on the psycho-social aspects of rare genetic diseases and chronic illness in children, adolescents and young adults, and service user engagement in health care to inform policy and practice and new multi-disciplinary approaches to rare disease healthcare)

 - Session Six – Clinical Aspects of Cystinosis – Part 2– Bones, kidney transplant and fertility issues (including clinical aspects of cystinosis including bone density (knock-knees and concave chest syndrome), issues around kidney transplant in cystinosis patients, azoospermia and prospective male fertility treatments.